danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 }
 ```

-The irony wasn't lost on me, I started this project to avoid build complexity, but deployment realities forced me to introduce exactly that.
+The irony: I started this project to avoid build complexity, yet deployment realities forced me to introduce exactly that.

 ## Problem 5: Deep Links